 The NCSR will provide program information and reminders to participants.
 It will store structured radiology reports of the low-dose CT scans but will not store the scan images.
 Previous images will need to be accessed as per current practice.
+To assist with this process, the structured radiology report template includes as much information as possible on where the previous scan was undertaken.
 Relevant healthcare providers may access participant information and remind them if they need to take action in relation to lung cancer screening.
 Structured radiology reports will be sent to the NCSR and will also be provided to healthcare providers through usual arrangements.